jgetzel/tank-rpg/README.md

 Top-down competitive multiplayer game made in Rust using Bevy

 ## Current usage
-There are two executables, one for client and server each.
-Choosing server ip to connect to via UI is not yet implemented, so you must edit the file `assets/config/server_addr.txt` to contain the ip of the server you want to connect to before you compile the client.
-The server currently uses the port "2340".

-Soon, we will have the ability to choose a server ip from client executable's UI, and the ability to customize the port from the server executables UI.
+There are two executables, client.exe and server.exe.
+The client will ask for a server address to connect to upon starting the game.
+Starting up the server will display an empty world as well as your local server address.
+Currently, the server defaults to hosting on port `1337`.

+The game is not currently playable, but you can move around and bump into other players.
+Working combat will be added soon.